Consumer medicine information

 Special populations.

-Population PK analyses using data from paediatric and adult subjects who have XLH indicated that age, sex, race, ethnicity, baseline serum albumin, baseline serum alkaline phosphate, baseline serum alanine aminotransferase, and baseline creatinine clearance ≥ 49.9 mL/min, were not significant predictors of burosumab PK.
+Population PK analyses using data from paediatric and adult subjects who have XLH and adult subjects with TIO indicated that age, sex, race, ethnicity, baseline serum albumin, baseline serum alkaline phosphate, baseline serum alanine aminotransferase, and baseline creatinine clearance ≥ 49.9 mL/min, were not significant predictors of burosumab PK.
+Based on the population PK analysis, the PK characteristics of burosumab were similar between XLH and TIO patients.
 The effect of renal impairment on the pharmacokinetics of burosumab is unknown.
 However, renal impairment can induce abnormal mineral metabolism which could increase phosphate concentrations greater than expected with burosumab alone.
-This increase may result in hyperphosphatemia which can induce nephrocalcinosis.
+This increase may result in hyperphosphataemia which can induce nephrocalcinosis.

 Burosumab must not be given to patients with severe renal impairment, defined as: